jackowski/MJCalendar/README.md

 ## Public methods

-To select date from code use method selectDate.
+To select date from code use method `selectDate`.
 Usage example.

 ```swift